Rotifer/PostgreSQL_Applications/PostgreSQLBackedRShinyApplicationNotes.md

 ### Storing the gene expression values

 The SQL statement to do this is considerable simpler than the previous one.
 The inner *SELECT* statement returns all data lines by using a regulary expression (*data_row ~ '^ENSG'*).
-The data rows are then turned into arrays by splitting on tabs and the required array elements are extracted and named.
+The data rows are then turned into arrays by splitting on tabs as before and the required array elements are extracted and named.
 All the expression values are stored as an array (*[3:936]*).
 Once again, we have the hard-coded value for *1::INTEGER* for the *ccle_metadata_id* column.

 ```sql
 INSERT INTO gene_expression_values(ensembl_gene_id, gene_name, expr_vals, ccle_metadata_id)